Lone Worker Safety Systems

 Invest in Ok Alone for easy-to-use, no-fuss lone worker safety systems

 We offer lone worker monitoring that’s simple to implement and easy to learn.
-Workers can simply download the app to their iPhone, Android or Blackberry device – no extra equipment required.
+Workers can simply download the app to their iPhone or Android device – no extra equipment required.
 For those working outside of cell phone range, they can check in using a landline or we offer live operator monitoring for satellite devices.